Ridiculously Simple Home Repair Hacks To Use Even If You’re Not Handy

 The easiest way to patch a hole, caulk a tub, quiet squeaky floors and more.

-Here are 19 super simple, yet brilliant, home repair hacks that just about anyone can accomplish by using everyday items you probably have around the house.
+Here are some ridiculously easy home repair hacks that just about anyone can accomplish by using everyday items you probably have around the house.

 1. Use Cooking Spray To Fix A Squeaky Door Or Cabinet